 The tortilla de patatas (Spanish potato omelet) tastes best in the Basque Country.
 Other Spaniards may disagree, but in my opinion, the Basques make it best.
 They usually cook their flavorful tortillas to be "medium rare," meaning they're juicy and creamy, though not runny.

 This is a very common pinxto that you may find on its own, or dressed up with some fried green peppers, local cheese, or even sausage.
 Just remember to make sure to never have your tortilla reheated (meaning it might come at room temperature), as the microwave makes it chewy and overcooked.

 Who knew that San Sebastian would be home to my favorite cheesecake in the world?
 Read on to discover where to devour this delicacy (or take our San Sebastian food tour to try it for yourself!).

-- cod omelets (tortilla de bacalao—popular first course at the cider houses).
+- Cod omelet (tortilla de bacalao—a popular first course at the cider houses)

 Once considered a poor man's food, carrillada is slow-cooked beef or pork cheek.
 This dish is now one of the most popular guisos (stews) in all of Spain, and can be found at some of the best restaurants and pintxos bars in San Sebastian.

 Aged, grass-fed beef is on a whole other level of meat obsession.
 Steak may not be the first thing people think of when coming to Spain, but perhaps it should be.